-4. Friendships at school
+4. Friendships

-In PSE, poverty and the surrounding issues will be discussed as part of our curriculum.
+In PSE, poverty and the surrounding issues will be discussed as part of our curriculum and as a school, we participate in Challenge Poverty Week.
 This will raise awareness and understanding of the issue between pupils and therefore reduce stigma.